scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 All fields within SIG Frame Header are in network byte order.

 - `Version` (8 bits) indicates the SIG framing version.
-It MUST be set to zero.
+It MUST be set to zero if following this specification.
-- `Session` (8 bits) identifies a tunneling session between a pair of SIGs.
+- `Session ID` (8 bits) identifies a tunneling session between a pair of SIGs.
 - `Index` (16 bits) is the byte offset of the first beginning of an IP packet within the payload.
 If no IP packet starts in the payload, e.g. if the frame contains only the middle or trailing part of an IP packet, the field MUST be set to 0xFFFF.
 - `Reserved` (12 bits): it MUST be set to zero.
-- `Stream` (20 bits), along with the session, it identifies a unique sequence of SIG frames.
+- `Stream ID` (20 bits), along with the session, it identifies a unique sequence of SIG frames.
 Frames from the same stream are, on the remote SIG, put into the same reassembly queue.
 There may be multiple streams per session.
 - `Sequence Number` (64 bits) indicates the position of the frame within a stream.
 Consecutive frames can be used to reassemble IP packets split among multiple frames.

 TODO:
 - how is the session established and torn down?
-- How is the stream ID set?
+- How is the stream ID set randomly?
+Is it negotiated?
+Is it associated with a session?
+Does it have to be unique within a session?
+Is it unidirectional?

 ## SIG Frame Payload